EOEPCA/deployment-guide/docs/building-blocks/openeo-argo.md

 ### API Usage

+The example below loads the `sentinel-2-iceland` collection from [eoAPI](./data-access.md#load-sample-collection) - deploy that Building Block and run its `ingest.sh` for that collection first, or the job will fail to find any data.

 > **Prefer a notebook?** Run `../../../notebooks/run.sh` and open the <a href="http://localhost:8888/lab/tree/openeo-argo/openeo-argo.ipynb" target="_blank">OpenEO ArgoWorkflows notebook</a> at `http://localhost:8888`.

 **Submit and monitor a job:**